ProtonMail vs Mailfence 2026 | Which Is Better?

 Here's where Mailfence genuinely surprises.
 It supports digital signatures, which lets you cryptographically sign emails so recipients can verify they actually came from you.
 This is a feature that matters in professional or legal contexts, and ProtonMail simply doesn't offer it.

-If you're regularly sending sensitive documents or contracts, that's not a small omission.
+For anyone regularly sending sensitive documents or contracts, that's not a small omission.

 Platform Support

-For anyone who needs a mobile experience that feels native — ProtonMail is the obvious choice here.
+For anyone who needs a mobile experience that feels native, ProtonMail is the obvious choice here.

 Integrated Productivity Tools